AntonioIsas/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I am using a LeNet5 with dropout, it consists of 2 convolutional layers and 3 fully connected ones

-First layer accepts an input of shape 32x32x1 and outputs a 28x28x6 with a relu activation, after this we apply the dropout if needed and a pooling for a final output of 14x14x6

-Second layer converts the output to a 10x10x16 runs it through relu and applies any needed dropout, the pooling in this layer outputs a 5x5x16

-Then the data is flattened for the fully connected layers with an output of 400

-The first fully connected layer uses relu and dropout as well and gives an output of 120

-Second fully connected layer is just the matrix multiplication with dropout and an output of 84

-The last layer is again a multiplication this time with no dropout and an output of 43 which are the labels we have in the data

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|